Forward-Time Equivalent of a "Retrocausal" Diffusion Hidden Variable Model for Quantum Mechanics

 We summarize Drummond and Reid's ``retrocausal" stochastic hidden variable model through the concrete example of a single particle quantum system with state space consisting of square-integrable normalized wavefunctions in one dimension.
+For further detail, see also the discussion of \citet{Fr24}.
 The model employs the \emph{Husimi Q-function} $\Q$, an integrable function on the two-dimensional phase space with canonical coordinates $(p,q)$.
 The Husimi function $\Q$ is defined for any wavefunction $\psi$ by

 where

 is a \emph{coherent state}.
 The Husimi function $\Q$ is a probability density on the phase space corresponding with the Berezin quantization scheme.
 Berezin quantization \citep{La17} associates a suitable phase space function $f$ (e.g., smooth and compactly supported) with an operator or ``symbol" $\mathcal{Q}_\hbar(f)$, determined by the prescription